 With an increasing popularity, renting a bicycle to get around is also a fun and eco-friendly way to explore Kyoto's sights, especially for cherry blossom viewing in spring.
 The flat streets and designated cycling lanes make cycling a safe mode of travel.
 Explore our recommended cycling routes, updated seasonally here.

 Temples and Shrines

-The famous Fushimi Inari Shrine is known for its thousands of vermilion torii gates and is one of the most recognizable landmarks in Kyoto.
-Other iconic temples and shrines include the Kinkaku-ji Temple, also known as the Golden Pavilion, with its shimmering gold exterior set against a picturesque pond and garden, as well as the Kiyomizu-dera Temple, a UNESCO World Heritage Site known to worship the goddess of mercy.
-If you are visiting Kyoto in autumn, be sure to capture the stunning autumn foliage that provides hues of red and orange to the surroundings of these attractions.
+The famous Fushimi Inari Shrine is known for its thousands of vermilion torii gates and is one of the most recognizable landmarks.
+Other Kyoto must-see temples and shrines include the inconic Kinkaku-ji Temple, also known as the Golden Pavilion, with its shimmering gold exterior set against a picturesque pond and garden, as well as the Kiyomizu-dera Temple, a UNESCO World Heritage Site known to worship the goddess of mercy.
+If you are visiting in the autumn season, be sure to capture the stunning autumn foliage that provides hues of red and orange to the surroundings of these Kyoto attractions.

 Enjoy a Gion walking tour, in the famed entertainment district of Kyoto and city centre of traditional arts.
 Lined with traditional wooden buildings, the district is filled with nightlife establishments to unwind at.
 If you are lucky, you might spot a Geisha or Maiko (apprentice Geisha) heading to one of their appointments.